-The PPA (Power Purchase Agreement) is required in order to obtain long-term financing from a bank and the lack of adequate commercial agreements from the energy buyers may influence directly the negotiation between the bank and the project developer.
+Other financial barriers are related to the power purchase agreement (PPA).
+The PPA is required in order to obtain long-term financing from a bank and the lack of adequate commercial agreements from the energy buyers may influence directly the negotiation between the bank and the project developer.
 Most of the utilities in Brazil do not have a satisfactory credit risk, thus representing a barrier to obtain long-term funding.
-Besides, normally, a "mature" PPA is less than 5 years in the free market, making difficult a project finance.